hylang/hy/docs/index.rst

 ==============================

 Welcome to `Hy <https://github.com/paultag/hy>`_!
-Hy is a wonderful dialect of lisp that's embedded in python.
+Hy is a wonderful dialect of Lisp that's embedded in Python.
+Since Hy transforms its lisp code into the python Abstract Syntax Tree, you have the whole beautiful world of python at your fingertips, in lisp form!

 Meet our mascot, "Cuddles"::